unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 fmp4init in.cmfv

-- Converts a cmfv file with inband messages to a sparse track as defined in the ingest spec:
+- Convert a cmfv file with inband messages to a sparse track as defined in the ingest spec:

 fmp4sparse in.cmfv out.cmfm

 - Print the content of a cmaf or fmp4 to cout:

 fmp4dump in.cmfv

+- convert an mpd with events to a sparse metatrack

+dashEventfmp4 in.mpd out.cmfm